DataStorytellingLab/visualize-social-patterns-census-api/README.md

 # Visualize Social Patterns with the Census API

-Author: John Lauermann, School of Information, Pratt Institute
+_Author_: John Lauermann, School of Information, Pratt Institute

 This repository contains materials for a workshop with the [Data Storytelling Lab](https://github.com/DataStorytellingLab) at Pratt Institute.
 The workshop covers how to query data from the Census API and then visualize and analyze it using R tools.